 - Las Vegas Eye Doctors #1 Choice for LASIK – In a recent poll amongst area eye doctors concerning to whom they refer their patients, family and friends, Dr. Kent Wellish was the #1 choice for LASIK in Las Vegas, more than any other LASIK eye surgeon in the greater Las Vegas area.

-- Dr. Wellish is one of the few, fellowship trained cornea specialists in Nevada that performs LASIK.
+- Dr. Wellish is one of the few, fellowship-trained cornea specialists in Nevada that performs LASIK.

 - Wellish Vision Institute is the only permanent on-site, all-laser LASIK center in Las Vegas owned and operated by a “Top Doc;” an honor bestowed upon Dr. Wellish by peer physicians on multiple occasions.

-- We’re not just a LASIK clinic: The Wellish Vision Institute offers multiple FDA approved technologies that maybe better suited for patients based on their age, activities/lifestyle, unique eye anatomy, previous eye surgeries, etc. These technologies include Photo Refractive Keratotomy (PRK), Refractive Lens Exchange (RLE), corneal inlays such as KAMRA and the Implantable Collamer Lens (ICL)
+- We’re not just a LASIK clinic: The Wellish Vision Institute offers multiple FDA-approved technologies that may be better suited for patients based on their age, activities/lifestyle, unique eye anatomy, previous eye surgeries, etc. These technologies include Photo Refractive Keratotomy (PRK), Refractive Lens Exchange (RLE), corneal inlays such as KAMRA and the Implantable Collamer Lens (ICL)

 - We go above and beyond to ensure you are an excellent candidate for any eye procedure.
-That’s why we extensive test for dry eye and treat your dry eye first, before moving forward with surgical vision correction procedures such as LASIK
+That’s why we extensively test for dry eye and treat your dry eye first, before moving forward with surgical vision correction procedures such as LASIK

 - We work with hundreds of local eye doctors to make your experience less of a hassle for pre-op and post-op visits.